 Complaints regarding fraud, waste, or abuse of government funds will be forwarded to the HUD OIG Fraud Hotline (phone: 1-800-347-3735 or email: hotline@hudoig.gov).

 Complaints regarding accessibility can be reported to the IEDA's 504 Coordinator.
-Action Plan publication efforts must meet the effective communications requirements of 24 CFR 8.6 and other fair housing and civil rights requirements, such as the effective communication requirements under the Americans with Disabilities Act.
+Action Plan publication efforts must meet the effective communications requirements of 24 CFR 8.6 and

 Grantee 504 Coordinator: